 The individual being interviewed may also be requested to provide a written statement.

-6.14 If, in the view of the investigator, there is sufficient evidence to implicate an individual other appropriate authorities.
+6.14 If, in the view of the investigator, there is sufficient evidence to implicate an individual in malpractice, that individual (a candidate or a member of staff) accused of other appropriate authorities.

 Rights of the accused individuals